Anthouy/successfulsonghorizontalbar/README.md

 # a3-template

-Template For Assignment 3.
+Template for Assignment 3.
 It comes pre-loaded with D3 and Vega.

 ## Setup